 - I will email you access to a google sheet called the “Usability Test Sessions”.
 You will enter the usability test session times, including your name, the app name, and location in the “Usability Test Sessions” google sheet.
 Make sure the information is correct.
 See Google Sheets Details section below.

-- After the deadline for entering usability test times in the “Usability Test Sessions” google sheet, I will upload the google sheet to the “Usability Test Signup” web app.
-After the google sheet has been uploaded, you will not be able to change your usability test times and locations.
+- After the deadline for entering usability test times in the “Usability Test Sessions” google sheet, I will instructors instruction and access to “Usability Test Sessions” google sheet.

-- Students from lower level classes will receive the URL for the “Usability Testing Signup” web app.
-They will reserve a usability test time by entering their names, emails, and classes that they wish to receive credit for participating.
+- Students from lower level classes will receive the URL for the”Usability Test Sessions” google sheet.
+They will reserve a usability test time by entering their names, emails, and classes that they wish to receive credit for participating into the google sheet.

 - A day before each usability test, you should look up the email address of the participant and email the participant a reminder of the usability test time and location.

-- After you have conducted a usability test, you should enter on the “Usability Test Signups” google sheet weather the student attended your usability test session.
+- After you have conducted a usability test, you should enter on the “Usability Test Sessions” google sheet weather the student attended your usability test session.

-- After the deadline for entering the attendance in the “Usability Test Signups” google sheets, I will give the instructors that offer credit for participating in the usability tests access to the “Usability Test Signups” google sheet.
+- After the deadline for entering the attendance in the “Usability Test Sessions” google sheets, I will give the instructors that offer credit for participating in the usability tests access to the “Usability Test Sessions” google sheet.
 They will use the google sheet to decide who should receive credit for participating.

 Google Sheets Details